-Calculate your GPA
+How To Calculate Your GPA

-To calculate your GPA you’ll need to know your average and the weight (number of hours) for each class.
+To calculate your GPA you’ll need to know your average and the weight/credit (number of hours) for each class.
 You get a certain number of grade points for each class, depending on your grade.
 Points are awarded according to the chart below.

 A=4 points